Rybec/pyRTOS/README.md

 <ul>

 This adds a message to the incoming queue.
 This should _almost_ never be called directly.
 The one exception is that this can be used to pass arguments into a task, in the main thread, before the scheduler is started.
 Once the scheduler is started, messages should be passed exclusively through the OS, and this should never be called directly.
 Note also that a message passed this way does not need to be a message object.
 If you are using this to pass in arguments, use whatever sort of data structure you want, but make sure that the task expects it.
-(If you deliver your arguments to the task before initialization, you can use `self.recv()` in the initialization code to retreive them.)
+(If you deliver your arguments to the task before initialization, you can use `self.recv()` in the initialization code to retrieve them.)

 </ul>
 </ul>